Attendance. Late / absence procedures

 *To arrange medical appointments outside school hours whenever possible.

-*To take family holidays during school holiday periods and be aware that requests for holidays during term time will be refused except in special/exceptional circumstances.
+*To take family holidays during school holiday periods and be aware that requests for holidays during term time will not be authorised.

 *To regularly update emergency contact details.